Router Security Website by

 We also need to worry about UPnP on the WAN/Internet side of the router.
 UPnP was intended to only work on the LAN side of a router, but some routers are so miserably mis-configured that they expose UPnP on the WAN/Internet side too.
 This is a huge, mistake, akin to a surgeon amputating the wrong leg.
 Fortunately, there is an online test, from Steve Gibson, that checks the public side of a router for the existence of UPnP exposed to the Internet.
 On the first page, of his ShieldsUP! service, click on the gray Proceed button.
 On the next page, click on the yellow/orange button for GRC's Instant UPnP Exposure Test.
 As of June 2018, Gibson had found 54,000 routers exposing UPnP.
 For more, read about hacks via UPnP: Hacker Streaming PewDiePie Videos on Exposed Chromecast Devices (Jan.
 2019) and for techies: Do You Know Where Your UPnP Is?
 (Oct.
 2016).

 10. Guest networks (SSIDs) are your best friend.
 Use them not only for visitors but also for IoT devices.
 Guest networks should be password protected.
 Guest networks are usually, but not always, isolated from the main network.
-Review all the configuration options your router offers for the Guest network to insure they are isolated.
+Review all the configuration options your router offers for the Guest network to ensure they are isolated.
 The Security Checklist page has a list of options you might find.

 11. Network Isolation/segmentation: Guest networks are merely an appetizer, using VLANs for isolating groups of devices on the network is the main course.
 The idea is to prevent a single hacked device from causing grief for other devices on your network.
 How many groups (VLANs) to create is a matter of opinion.
 In February 2023, the US National Security Agency issued Best Practices for Securing Your Home Network which said "At a minimum, your wireless network should be segmented between your primary Wi-Fi, guest Wi-Fi, and IoT network.
 This segmentation keeps less secure devices from directly communicating with your more secure devices."
 Their focus on wireless was a mistake, the VLAN concept applies equally to Ethernet-connected devices.
 They also don't go far enough, as they don't address the issue of whether devices in a VLAN can see each other.
 See the VLAN page for more.
 Much more.